thomasnield/kotlin_math_cheatsheet/README.md

 # Variables

 Hopefully the concept of a variable (such as `x`) should be self-explanatory to a programmer.
-However, in mathematical notation it is common for subscripts to distinctly describe several instances of that variable.
+However, in mathematical notation it is common for subscripts and other "decorators" to distinctly describe several instances of that variable.
 For instance, we can use `old` and `new` `x` values to measure a rate of change.

 <a href="https://www.codecogs.com/eqnedit.php?latex=change&space;=&space;\frac{x_{new}&space;-&space;x_{old}}{x_{old}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?change&space;=&space;\frac{x_{new}&space;-&space;x_{old}}{x_{old}}" title="change = \frac{x_{new} - x_{old}}{x_{old}}" /></a>